What is the DAC?

 Some faculty applications can be decided quickly, while some may take several rounds of discussion.
 There are several built-in statutory requirements that have a major bearing on the timescale:

-• Often te necessary work isn’t always able to start as soon as the faculty has issued.
+- Often the necessary work isn’t always able to start as soon as the faculty has issued.
 Contractors and conservators able to work with historic buildings aren’t numerous and are often over-subscribed, particularly specialists like thatchers.
 Some suppliers of equipment also have long lead times.
 Please check with them if work has to start or be completed by a set deadline.

-If you need to start or finish the work by a set date, please email Julie Alcock as soon as possible to let us know at the earliest possible opportunity.
-We can aim plan things to ensure you meet the deadline.
+If you need to start or finish the work by a set date please let us know as soon as possible, so we can aim plan things to ensure you meet the deadline.